Cay0331/Airbnb-furniture-profuct/README.md

 ### Index
-  #L20 1.
+  #L 20 1.
 What are we solving for/problem statement?
    2. Background Context
    3. Success Metrics
    4. Target Audience